 Solidago sempervirens (northern seaside goldenrod)

 Nuphar advena ssp. advena (intertidal yellow pond-lily, intertidal spatter-dock)

 Sagittaria latifolia (common arrowhead)

 Typha angustifolia (narrow-leaved cat-tail)

-This figure helps visualize the structure and "look" or "feel" of a typical Acidic Talus Slope Woodland.
+This figure helps visualize the structure and "look" or "feel" of a typical Brackish Tidal Marsh.
 Each bar represents the amount of "coverage" for all the species growing at that height.
 Because layers overlap (shrubs may grow under trees, for example), the shaded regions can add up to more than 100%.